CatAvadani/digital-travel-journal/README.md

  - Responsive layouts for desktop and mobile devices
  - Smooth transitions and engaging UI interactions

-## Checklist: Requirements for G & VG

 ### Planning & Research
-- ✅ **Target Audience Analysis**: Conducted a detailed analysis, identifying user needs and pain points through research and interviews with travelers.
+- **Target Audience Analysis**: Conducted a detailed analysis, identifying user needs and pain points through research and interviews with travelers.
-- ✅ **Project Management Tool**: Used GitHub Projects for backlog management.
+- **Project Management Tool**: Used GitHub Projects for backlog management.

 ### Design & Prototyping
-- ✅ **Wireframes and Prototypes**: Created wireframes and interactive prototypes in Figma, adhering to UX/UI principles.
+-  **Wireframes and Prototypes**: Created wireframes and interactive prototypes in Figma, adhering to UX/UI principles.
-- ✅ **Responsive Design**: Ensured the application is responsive for at least two screen sizes (mobile and desktop).
+-  **Responsive Design**: Ensured the application is responsive for at least two screen sizes (mobile and desktop).
-- ✅ **WCAG 2.1 Compliance**: Followed Level A/AA standards, incorporating semantic HTML, ARIA labels, keyboard navigation, and sufficient color contrast.
+-  **WCAG 2.1 Compliance**: Followed Level A/AA standards, incorporating semantic HTML, ARIA labels, keyboard navigation, and sufficient color contrast.

 ### Application Development
-- ✅ **Modern JavaScript Framework**: Built the application using **Next.js** and **TypeScript** for a scalable and maintainable codebase.
+- **Modern JavaScript Framework**: Built the application using **Next.js** and **TypeScript** for a scalable and maintainable codebase.
-- ✅ **Database Integration**: Used **Firebase** for secure storage, authentication, and real-time data retrieval.
+-  **Database Integration**: Used **Firebase** for secure storage, authentication, and real-time data retrieval.
-- ✅ **State Management**: Implemented **Zustand** for lightweight and efficient state handling.
+-  **State Management**: Implemented **Zustand** for lightweight and efficient state handling.
-- ✅ **Dynamic Components**: Created interactive features such as a customizable postcard creator and interactive map functionality.
+-  **Dynamic Components**: Created interactive features such as a customizable postcard creator and interactive map functionality.
-- ✅ **Accessibility**: Ensured the use of semantic HTML and accessibility features to meet WCAG 2.1 standards.
+-  **Accessibility**: Ensured the use of semantic HTML and accessibility features to meet WCAG 2.1 standards.
-- ✅ **Responsiveness**: Designed and tested the application to work seamlessly across different devices (mobile and desktop), adapting the layout for user-friendly experiences.
+-  **Responsiveness**: Designed and tested the application to work seamlessly across different devices (mobile and desktop), adapting the layout for user-friendly experiences.

 ### Optimization
-- ✅ **Performance Optimizations**:
+-  **Performance Optimizations**:
   - Lazy loading for images and components to improve load times.
   - Code-splitting with Next.js to reduce the initial bundle size.
   - Optimized API requests to minimize data transfer.
-- ✅ **Reusable Code**: Developed reusable components and a consistent design system for maintainability.
+- **Reusable Code**: Developed reusable components and a consistent design system for maintainability.

 ### CRUD Operations
-- ✅ **Secure Implementation**:
+- **Secure Implementation**:
   - Used Firebase for CRUD (Create, Read, Update, Delete) operations with strict authentication and security rules.
   - Ensured only authorized users can manage travel entries, protecting user data.

-### Deployment & Version Control
-- ✅ **Version Control with Git**:
-  - Maintained a GitHub repository with clear commit messages, feature branches, and pull requests for development.
-- ✅ **Hosting on Vercel**: Deployed the application on Vercel with an automated CI/CD pipeline, ensuring a smooth and reliable deployment process.

-### Final Submission
-- ✅ **README File**: Included all required sections:
-  - Tech stack and motivations for tool choices.
-  - Installation and setup instructions.
-  - Overview of features and technologies used.
-- ✅ **Slutrapport**: A detailed report covering:
-  - Planning and research.
-  - Design and prototyping.
-  - Development process and optimizations.
-  - Reflections on challenges, solutions, and lessons learned.

 ## Getting Started